containers/ai-lab-recipes/recipes/audio/audio_to_text/README.md

 There are a few options today for local Model Serving, but this recipe will use [`whisper-cpp`](https://github.com/ggerganov/whisper.cpp.git) and its included Model Service.
 There is a Containerfile provided that can be used to build this Model Service within the repo, [`model_servers/whispercpp/base/Containerfile`](/model_servers/whispercpp/base/Containerfile).

 The AI Application will connect to the Model Service via an API.
 The recipe relies on [Langchain's](https://python.langchain.com/docs/get_started/introduction) python package to simplify communication with the Model Service and uses [Streamlit](https://streamlit.io/) for the UI layer.
-You can find an example of the chat application below.
+You can find an example of the audio to text application below.

 ![](/assets/whisper.png)

-## Try the Chat Application: Coming soon
+## Try the Audio to Text Application:

 The [Podman Desktop](https://podman-desktop.io) [AI Lab Extension](https://github.com/containers/podman-desktop-extension-ai-lab) includes this recipe among others.
 To try it out, open `Recipes Catalog` -> `Audio to Text` and follow the instructions to start the application.